DAY 1 - Overnight Flight to Europe.

-This morning, drive south, through the Apennine Mountains, into Tuscany.
+This morning, drive south through the Apennine Mountains, into Tuscany.
 Stop in the medieval center of Lucca before continuing to Pisa and its Leaning Tower.
 Work on the structure began in 1174, and the tower already started to tilt while constructing the second floor.
-The complete complex consists of the Baptistery, Duomo, and the bell tower.
-Built of white marble and set against the Field of Miracles (an expansive green lawn), all three buildings are an impressive sight.
+The cathedral complex consists of the Baptistery, Duomo, and the bell tower.
+The three white marble buildings set against the Field of Miracles (an expansive green lawn) are an impressive sight.
 This evening, pastel-tinted buildings on palm-lined streets welcome you to the spa resort town of Montecatini-Terme.
 Dinner will be provided at the hotel.
 (Breakfast, Dinner)

 DAY 10 - ITALY . .
 Florence - Montceatini-Terme.

 This day focuses on the art and architecture of Florence.
 The first masterpieces you will notice during the guided walking tour are the Duomo (cathedral), the Baptistery (with its renowned bronze doors by Ghiberti), and Giotto’s campanile (bell tower).
 The rest of the day is yours to explore Florence at your own pace.
 Admire the piazzas, each with its own distinct character, shop the open-air markets, visit an art gallery, or enjoy gathering with Florentines and visitors alike on the Ponte Vecchio.
 Subject to availability at the time of your visit, your tour manager may be able to arrange for an optional Accademia Gallery excursion to admire Michelangelo’s David.
 Dine on local specialties at a vineyard restaurant before returning to Montecatini-Terme.
 (Breakfast, Dinner)

 DAY 11 - ITALY . .
 Siena - Rome.